tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 These are clearly not what we mean by sorting, but `sort_bad_a` and `sort_bad_b` both satisfy the specification of `sort_bad`.

-The problem with the specification is that it misses the requirement that the elements must be *re-arranged*, i.e. the elements must be **permuted**. `bad_sort` does nothing to rule out adding, removing, or changing values in the vector.
+The problem with `sort-bad` is that it misses the requirement that the elements must be *re-arranged*, i.e. the elements must be **permuted**. `bad_sort` does nothing to rule out adding, removing, or changing values in the vector.

+In what follows, we will look at two popular sorting algorithms: [[insertion sort]] and [[mergesort]].
 ## Linear Insertion Sort
-[[insertion sort|Linear insertions sort]], or just [[insertion sort]], is a simple (but slow!) sorting algorithm that you are probably already familiar with: many people use it to sort their cards when playing card games.
+[[insertion sort|Linear insertions sort]], or just [[insertion sort]], is a simple (but slow!) sorting algorithm that uses an algorithm you are probably already familiar with: many people use it to sort their cards when playing card games.

 Here's the idea.
 Suppose we want to arrange these values into ascending order: